jmporchet/bananas-events/README.md

 Type ```/padel create 13:00 tomorrow``` to create a new event Type ```/padel list``` to get a list of scheduled events Type ```/padel delete 21``` to delete a specific event

+## Roadmap

+- use the EventBrite API to create/manage the events